State relaxes visitation, activity rules at nursing homes

 These changes align with recent guidance from the Centers for Disease Control and Prevention and Centers for Medicare and Medicaid Services.

-About 86% of residents in the state's long-term care facilities have ben fully vaccinated while 98% having received a first dose, the agency said.
+About 86% of residents in the state's long-term care facilities have been fully vaccinated while 98% having received a first dose, the agency said.

 Residents can now welcome visitors in their rooms without social distancing when both are fully vaccinated, although masks are still required.
 Also, activities that require residents to be closer than six feet apart — including card games, dining, and watching movies — can also resume if residents are fully vaccinated.